mhackersu/thedc/content/02.stations/stations.md

 Lord Jesus crucified, have mercy on us.

-### THE Third STATION: Jesus Falls for the First Time
+## The Third Station
+### Consider the Weight

+Luke 23:26-31
+Jesus falls under the weight of the cross.

 We adore You, O Christ, and we praise You because by Your holy cross You have redeemed the world.